blacklabelops-legacy/rsnapshot/rsnapshot-cron/README.md

 any arbitrary amount of containers and directories.
 Just hook up some containers and define your backup volumes.

+The one-shot backup container for immediate backups without cron schedule can be found here: [blacklabelops/rsnapshot](../README.md)

 # Make It Short

 In short, this container can backup volumes and manage incremental backups of running containers.